ppy/osu-wiki/news/2025/2025-11-21-osu-uk-epic46-recap.md

 ... and that's just the tip of the iceberg (people did make one).

+If you want a sense of scale for how much was going on at EPIC46, including what other games and tournaments were present during the event, you can [check out this big album of photos](https://www.flickr.com/photos/epiclan/albums/72177720330140861/)!

 ---

 Meeting the people we've gotten to know online never fails to remind us of how tight-knit the osu! community really is.
 Thank you everyone for attending and to the production staff for tirelessly making these experiences happen!